 ‘Opt in’ means a person has to take a specific positive step (eg tick a box, send an email, or click a button) to say they want marketing.
 ‘Opt out’ means a person must take a positive step to refuse or unsubscribe from marketing.

 Some organisations provide opt-in boxes that are automatically pre-ticked.
-However, the GDPR is clear that pre-ticked boxes do not give valid consent.
+However, the UK GDPR is clear that pre-ticked boxes do not give valid consent.

 You must use an ‘affirmative’ method of getting consent.
 We recommend you use unticked opt-in boxes wherever possible.